 Borrowings under our senior credit facilities bear interest at varying rates equal to the Eurodollar rate plus .75% to 1.75%, or the prime rate plus up to .75%, at our election.
-The weighted average Eurodollar rate on our outstanding debt was 5.36% at March 31, 2007.
+The weighted average Eurodollar rate on our outstanding debt was 5.51% and 5.48% at September 30, 2007 and November 1, 2007, respectively.
 The margins on the Eurodollar rate and on the prime rate, which are initially 1.75 and 0.75, respectively, may fluctuate dependent upon an increase or decrease in our consolidated leverage ratio as defined by a pricing grid included in the credit agreement.
 We have not entered into any interest rate protection agreements with respect to term loans under the senior credit facilities.
 A commitment fee equal to 0.15% to 0.50% of the unused portion of the revolving facility is payable quarterly, and fluctuates dependent upon an increase or decrease in our consolidated leverage ratio.
 The initial commitment fee is equal to 0.50% of the unused portion of the revolving facility.
-At May 1, 2007, the total amount outstanding on our revolving facility was \$23.0 million, which was at the prime rate option.
-The weighted average Eurodollar rate on our outstanding debt was 5.36% at May 1, 2007.